spember/gr8conf-2012-workshop/Instructions.md

     });
 ```

-We've just created our second Model, this time extendeding it's base functionality by defining a <strong>url</strong> function.
+We've just created our second Model, this time extending it's base functionality by defining a <strong>url</strong> function.
 Backbone will use an Object's <strong>url</strong> function or object (you can use either) to know how to uniquely fetch this model's data; it should map to our keyword's endpoint on the server.
 We're not quite finished with the model yet; let's add a function to help calculate the relative size of the keywords hit count.
 The function should return a ratio of its 'numSeen' variable to that of the other keywords.
 We can take advantage of this by using the model's <strong>collection</strong> parameter.

 *   Enter the following (or something similar) into the Model's extend object: